Scroll down for FAQ's regarding testing, certification, re-certification, and miscellaneous items.

 Accommodations are made only for the written examination and may be in the form of: providing a reader to assist with the exam or by allowing additional time to complete a written examination.
 Candidates must make a request in writing to the Certification Council specifying the level of testing, the reason(s) for requesting testing accommodations, and the type of accommodation they are requesting (i.e., reader or extended time).
 A statement must accompany the request from the candidate's doctor or fire chief/administrator attesting to the need for testing.

-Certification standards are documents that describe what needs to be learned in order to certify at a certain level.
-The standards are available online at http://www.uvu.edu/ufra/certification/standards.html or at the Academy.
+Certification standards are documents that describe what needs to be learned and completed in order to certify at a certain level.
+The standards are available online or at the Utah Fire and Rescue Academy.

 Some certification levels have prerequisites that need to be met before a certification may be issued i.e. in order to receive the certification of Inspector I you must have the HazMat Awareness prerequisite fulfilled.
-A complete list of prerequisites for each certification level is available online at http://www.uvu.edu/ufra/docs/prerequisites-requirements.pdf.
+Here is a complete list of prerequisites for each certification level.
 Following the example, you may test for the Inspector I level before testing for HazMat Awareness, but you have to successfully pass the HazMat Awareness test before you can certify at Inspector I.

 Copies of certificates can be printed from the UFRA website.
 Go to http://www.uvu.edu/ufra/lookup/index.php/search, acknowledge the policy, and enter your last name and the last 4 digits of your social security number to access your certificate(s).